Alpenglow88/oTTo/scripts/README.md

 ### `OPTIONS`

 This field is where you define the Cucumber tags to be tested.
 These must be in the format `-t\\@<tag_name>` in order to work.
 Adding tags is discussed in more detail in the [features README](../features/README.md) but tags are very helpful for organising your tests so it is advised that you ensure all tests are tagged.
+If this is left blank OTTO will run **ALL** the feature file scenarios.

 ### `DRIVER`